-The most up-regulated gene in the unknown cluster is clusterin (Clu), which is consistent with the publication.
+The most up-regulated gene in the unknown cell cluster is clusterin (Clu), which is consistent with the publication.

-To get more accurate numbers, use the Filters panel (see the screenshot below).
+For more accurate numbers, use the Filters panel (see the screenshot below).
 213 cell barcodes from the irradiated sample were found in this unknown cluster, while only 13 cells from the normal sample were in this cluster.
 This result is also similar to what was reported in the publication.

 Following these initial findings, the authors performed additional experiments and validated that the Clu+ cell induced by injury is essential for intestine regeneration.

-For example, in the results, several clusters of cells are enriched for mitochondrial (Mt) genes.
+For example, in the results, several clusters of cells are enriched for mitochondrial (MT) genes.
 They can be excluded in the secondary analysis by following the instructions in this article: How can I exclude cells that show enrichment of MT genes from secondary data analysis?